ravidn1224/ravid-retail-store-app/README.md

 ---

 ## Conclusion
-Although the project presented challenging issues—from NodePort instability to image pulling failures and Helm chart restructuring—working through them greatly strengthened my understanding of Kubernetes, Helm, GitOps, and cloud-native practices.
+Although the project presented challenging issues—from NodePort instability to image pulling failures and Helm chart restructuring working through them greatly strengthened my understanding of Kubernetes, Helm, GitOps, and cloud-native practices.
 I enjoyed designing and automating the application pipeline, and the final working deployment was both rewarding and educational.